Skip to content

 • Heavy dependencies — libraries like moment.js (67 KB gzipped), lodash (24 KB gzipped), or @material-ui added without care for what’s actually used.

-• No tree shaking — unused exports from libraries are included because imports aren’t written in a tree-shakeable way.
+• No tree shaking — unused exports from libraries are included because imports aren’t written in a tree-shakeable way, or the library ships only CommonJS.

-• Large assets bundled as JavaScript — images, SVGs, or JSON data embedded as base64 or JS objects.
+• Large assets bundled as JavaScript — images, SVGs, or JSON data embedded as base64 or JS objects inflate the parsed bundle even when the actual data is static.

 • Missing production optimization — bundle built without mode: 'production', so minification and dead code elimination don’t run.